-We have audited Clinton Community School District (the "District") compliance with the types of compliance requirements described in OMB Compliance Supplement and the Wisconsin State Single Audit Guidelines that could have a direct and material effect on each of the District's major programs for the year ended June 30, 2021.
-The District's major federal and state programs are identified in the accompanying schedule of findings and questioned costs.
+We have audited Clinton Community School District's (the "District")'s compliance with the types of compliance described in the OMB Compliance Supplement and the Wisconsin Public School District Audit Manual, issued by the Wisconsin Department of Public Instruction, that could have a direct and material effect on each of the District's major federal and state programs for the year ended June 30, 2022.
+The District's major federal and major state programs are identified in the accompanying schedule of findings and questioned costs.